TZstatsADS/Spring2021-Project3-group3/README.md

 + Li, Qiao: pre-processed fiducial points data; implemented **Weighted SVMs (fine-tuned)**, KNeighborsClassifier (slightly fine-tuned), DecisionTreeClassifier (not fine-tuned), RandomForestClassifier(not fine-tuned), AdaBoostClassifier (not fine-tuned); Contributed to presenatation, organization of main.ipynb and all other Github files.

-+ Morrissey, Mark: implemented XGBoost, Ridge Classifier, Adaboost, and **Voting classifier**; Contributed to presenatation;
++ Morrissey, Mark: implemented XGBoost, Ridge Classifier, Adaboost, and **Voting classifier**; Fine-tuned logistic regression and an alternative SVM for use in the final Voting Classifier model.
+Explored PCA and recursive feature elimination for dimensionality reduction reduction (did not improve error rate).
+Contributed to presenatation;

 + Yang, Yutong: performed initial model trial (SVC, KNN, SGD, RandomForest, Adaboost, XGBoost) implemented **CNN**; Contributed to presenatation, organization of main.ipynb and all other Github files.
 Re-run all the models to time .